do we really

 By contrast, real love erases the self.
 And by “real love,” I don’t mean romance, affection, or even learning to commit random acts of kindness.
 I mean a deeper underlying capacity of human consciousness that’s unlikely to be tapped in conventional therapy, but that may be discovered in the more thoroughgoing process of spiritual discipline.

 This is where the traditional mystical experience of “surrender” is engaged.
 Surrender can be simultaneously humiliating, disorienting, and frightening because no one likes to acknowledge, at any age, that their personality up to that point in life has been mostly a self-hating delusion.

 Many times in the course of self-confrontation and surrender, I've found myself recognizing the need to let go of resentment, compulsion, or some other negative habit of thinking and feeling.
 Years ago when I was healing from a serious illness, I faced the need to let go of a chronic anger against my parents.
 The struggle I experienced had nothing to do with deciding whether they deserved forgiveness, but whether I deserved a better life.

-Thus, I found myself struggling with the question, "What will I do now?"
+Thus, every time I achieved a new level of forgiveness I found myself struggling with the question: "What will I do now?"
 As I recognized the scope and depth of my angry hatred -- directed both within and without, extending far beyond my parents and anything they had done -- I realized how much of my time and self-awareness had been preoccupied with it.
 Not having that anger around meant not knowing who I was anymore.

 Love, creativity, wisdom, compassion, and devotion don't "belong" to us in the way that our emotional aches and mental pains do.
 We're not in the habit of identifying with these higher states of human experience.
 Yet the more we inhabit those higher states, the less of a chronic, pained, and imprisoned self we present to the world.